rotundasoftware/backbone.subviews/README.md

 ## Usage with Backbone.Courier

-Backbone.Subviews fits together with [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier), a library that enables you to bubble events up the view hierarchy.
+Backbone.Subviews fits together with [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier), a library that enables you to easily bubble events up the view hierarchy.
 By default Backbone.Courier expects subviews to be stored in the `subview` hash, which is exactly where Backbone.Subviews puts them.
 So right away you can use subviews in Backbone.Courier's `onMessages` and `passMessages` hashes.
 For example:

 ```javascript
 MyItemViewClass = Backbone.View.extend( {